Kaden5480/poy-ui-lib/README.md

 ## Build configuration
 The following can be configured:
-- The path Peaks of Yore is installed at
+- The path Peaks of Yore is installed at.
-- Whether the mod should automatically install on build
+- Whether the mod should automatically install on build.
-- Whether integration with [Mod Menu](https://github.com/Kaden5480/poy-mod-menu) should be enabled
+- Whether integration with [Mod Menu](https://github.com/Kaden5480/poy-mod-menu) should be enabled.

 Note that all of these properties are optional.